File in C#

 - Security checks are performed by the static methods of the

-class. - If you’ll reuse an object several times, consider using the corresponding instance methods of
+Fileclass. - If you’ll reuse an object several times, consider using the corresponding instance methods of

-class simplifies file-related tasks in C#, making it easier to manage
+Remember, the File class simplifies file-related tasks in C#, making it easier to manage

 Comments